 Traditional Chicken Marsala recipes are often high in fat and therefore high in Smart Points.
 This recipe has been adapted to make a Weight Watchers friendly version that doesn’t disappoint in taste.

 Chicken Marsala, an Italian-American dish, is made with sauteed chicken cutlets cooked in a mushroom and Marsala sauce.
-This particular recipe is rich and tasty and is just 5 Smart Points per serving on Weight Watchers Freestyle / Flex plan.
+This particular recipe is rich and tasty and is just 5 Smart Points per serving on Weight Watchers Blue and Purple plan.

-Porcini mushrooms add a strong nutty flavour to the dish and the Marsala, a dry Sicilian wine, adds a real depth to the dish.
+Porcini mushrooms add a strong nutty flavour to the dish and the Marsala, a dry Sicilian wine, adds a real depth to the sauce.

 The dish is also really versatile as it can be served with noodles (or zoodles if you want to keep those Smart Points down) or with vegetables such as mashed potatoes or crushed new potatoes.